Prachi-18/Medical-Call-center/README.md

 Global Variables:

-int next_id
+1)int next_id

-static sem_t connected_lock - Binary semaphore
+2)static sem_t connected_lock - Binary semaphore

-static sem_t operators      - Connected semaphore
+3)static sem_t operators      - Connected semaphore

-static int NUM_OPERATORS    - variable for no. of operators static int NUM_LINES        - variable for no. of lines static int connected        - Callers that are connected
+4)static int NUM_OPERATORS    - variable for no. of operators

+5)static int NUM_LINES        - variable for no. of lines

+6)static int connected        - Callers that are connected

 Functions:

-phonecall -function executed on creation of thread that checks if the line is busy or not available- function executed when the caller line is not busy lineBusy - recursive function executed when the caller line is busy
+1)phonecall -function executed on creation of thread that checks if the line is busy or not

+2)available- function executed when the caller line is not busy

+3)lineBusy - recursive function executed when the caller line is busy